MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

 2. Finish the wizard.

-For information about how to deploy the Exchange ActiveSync email profiles, see [How to deploy profiles in System Center Configuration Manager](../../protect/deploy-use/deploy-wifi-vpn-email-cert-profiles.md).
+For information about how to deploy the Exchange ActiveSync email profiles, see [How to deploy profiles](../../protect/deploy-use/deploy-wifi-vpn-email-cert-profiles.md).